 }

-With this fix, part one returns 141 for my input.
+With the toLock function handling the wraparound correctly, part one returns 141 for my input.

 Part Two: Counting Zero Crossings